-Right up there with eating a steak when you're visiting Kansas is treating yourself to a good burger when in the heart of the country.
+Right up there with eating a steak when you're visiting Kansas is treating yourself to a good burger when in Wichita, the Heart of the Country.

-Wichita is chock-full of bar and grill options where you can order a tasty burger but if you’re looking for a unique burger to try, we’ve got 19 that will hit the spot.
+Wichita is chock-full of bar and grill options where you can order a tasty burger but if you’re looking for a unique burger to try, we’ve got quite a few that will hit the spot.

 True to its upscale American steakhouse roots, 6S Steakhouse elevates the burger on its menu.
-Enjoy a blend of their in-house 28-day dry-aged ribeye, KC Strip and filet topped with Oregon Tillamook white cheddar and crispy onion rings, along with bacon jam and garlic aioli.
-This delectable burger is served on a brioche bun.
+Enjoy a blend of their in-house 28-day dry-aged ribeye, KC strip and filet topped with Oregon Tillamook white cheddar and crispy onion rings, along with bacon jam and garlic aioli.
+This delectable burger, the 6S Signature Burger, is served on a brioche bun.

 A burger that tastes like a home-cooked breakfast?
 Sure, why not!
 At Bricktown Brewery (east and west), you can order a burger – complete with a fried egg, hashbrowns, American cheese, sweet, peppered bacon and burger sauce – to tackle your hunger and satisfy your craving for breakfast any time of day.